si-net/SiBot/docs/features.md

 > As a user I want to my git commits / file changes to be of high quality.
 Feature Idea: Leverage LLMs for this: THe LLM would run on each git diff or git commi and enhance the code

+> As a user I want a session not to crash because the max token limit is exceeded

 ## Tech & Architecture related